Main Content

 French Door Refrigerators

 French door refrigerators are a stylish variant of bottom-freezer refrigerators.
 They feature double doors that swing out from the center in place of the single door that opens to the left or right.
-The half-width doors allow these models to squeeze into tighter spaces.
+The half-width doors allow these models to fit into tighter spaces.

 If you have a kitchen island near your fridge, selecting a French door design can help keep walkways clear even with the doors open.
-Plus, when you only open one of the two doors to the fresh section, the other helps keep cool air in, lightening the load on the cooling system.
+Plus, when you only open one of the two doors to the fresh compartment, the other helps keep cool air in, lightening the load on the cooling system.

 Mini Fridges

 Mini fridges, or compact refrigerators, are perfect for master suites, dorm rooms, offices, and countless other areas where only a small amount of refrigeration is needed.
-Just because you're short on space, doesn't mean you can't have a cool drink or a tasty snack an arm's reach away.

 The smallest models are roughly 18" cubes.
 This limits their capacity to around 1.5 cubic feet.
 But if you're just looking to keep a few drinks nearby, they have room for plenty of cans and even 2-liter bottles.
 Plus, their small size keeps electricity costs to a minimum.